On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

-If, on the other hand, we use directly the $7 \times 10^{30} J$ potentially-available impact energy, we obtain an equivalent {\em maximum possible} cratering {\em diameter} of 4989 km according to the above Dence et al. (1977) equation.
-This is slightly smaller but of the same order as the {\em radius} of the Earth at 6371 km.
-The global Great Unconformity is inhomogeneously distributed, with the energy dissipation right under the Colorado Plateau the most concentrated, and elsewhere the shedding of the late-Precambrian sediments varies by degrees.
-This is likely a result of the subsequent propagation, reflection and interference of the strain waves produced by the impact, once again similar to the seismic waves produced during normal earthquakes.
-Therefore, we see that our energetic estimations for the impact event is at least of the correct order of magnitude.
+The global Great Unconformity due to the hypothesized 750 Ma impact event is likely to be inhomogeneously distributed, with the energy dissipation right under the Colorado Plateau the most concentrated, and elsewhere the shedding of the late-Precambrian sediments varied by degrees depending on the propagation, reflection, and interference of the shock waves of impact, similar to the seismic waves produced during normal earthquakes (Stein and Wysession 2003; Boslough et al. 1994).
+Note that since at the time of the impact event Rodinia is mostly a single connected supercontinent, there would not be the antipodal focusing effect observable in the continental crust that survive.
+Any such antipodal focusing effect would have occurred to oceanic crust which would have long since been subducted.
+Therefore, we see that our energetic estimation above for the impact event is at least of the correct order of magnitude to account for the world-wide presence of Great Unconformity at the Cambrian-Precambrian interface.

-As a comparison, the 65 Ma asteroid impact event proposed by Alvarez et al. (1980), which possibly had led to the extinction of the Dinosaurs, assumed an impactor diameter of 10 km, and roughly $4 \times 10^{30}$ ergs of impact energy, which is more than 7 orders of magnitude smaller in energy than the possible impact event for the formation of the Colorado Plateau.
-But then, the 65 Ma event did not lead to the breakup of a supercontinent, or a globally-present Great Unconformity, though its effect may be partly responsible for the subsequent uprise of the Colorado Plateau as well as the Rocky Mountains during the Laramide Orogeny.
+For comparison, the $\sim$ 65 Ma asteroid impact event proposed by Alvarez et al. (1980), which possibly had led to the extinction of the dinosaurs, assumed an impactor diameter of 10 km, and roughly $4 \times 10^{30}$ ergs of impact energy, which is more than 7 orders of magnitude smaller in energy than that potentially dissipated during the formation of the Colorado Plateau.
+But then, the 65 Ma event did not lead to the breakup of a supercontinent, nor a globally-present Great Unconformity, though its effect may be partly responsible for the subsequent uplift of the Colorado Plateau as well as the exhumation of the ancestral Rocky Mountains during the Laramide Orogeny, due to the initiation of the subduction of the Kula and Farallon Plates underneath the North American Plate.